|The busiest "little" township in Indiana

 Size of Family Unit (48 Contiguous States and D.C.
 Per week Per month)

-level” (FPL).
-Federally-facilitated Marketplaces will use the 2016 guidelines when making calculations for the insurance affordability
+poverty level” (FPL).
+Federally-facilitated Marketplaces will use the 2019 guidelines when making calculations for the

-*Chart is for 48 contiguous states and the District of Columbia; for Hawaii and Alaska please visit the website of the HHS Assistant
+*Chart is for 48 contiguous states and the District of Columbia

 Township Board Adoption